When we first arrived at Bangkok we were informed that the old Floating Markets of Bangkok were …. gone …. finished …. kaput …. over.

-But after contacting the lovely Kannapad Kraithong (Gina) who specialises as a Private Thai Guide from Ganna Travel, I felt much better.
+But after contacting the lovely Kannapad Kraithong (Gina) who specializes as a Private Thai Guide from Ganna Travel, I felt much better.

-She could organise us a Private Thai Guide for the day.
+She could organize us a Private Thai Guide for the day.

-We could start with visiting the floating markets.
+We could start by visiting the floating markets.

 Then head on to a temple within a tree (Wat Bang Kung).

-And finally finishing with a traditional Thai lunch – in a surprisingly international style classy restaurant with incredible food (Maria Pizzaria)
+And finally finishing with a traditional Thai lunch – in a surprisingly international style classy restaurant with incredible food (Maria Pizzeria)